2000 Amarnath pilgrimage massacre

-The 2000 Amarnath pilgrimage attack on 1 and 2 August was the massacre of between 89 and 105 people, with 62 others injured in at least five different coordinated attacks by Kashmiri separatists in Anantnag district and Doda district of Kashmir.
+The 2000 Amarnath pilgrimage attack on 1 and 2 August was the massacre of between 89 and 105 people, with 62 others injured in at least five different coordinated attacks by Kashmiri millitants in Anantnag district and Doda district of Kashmir.

 Out of these, 32 were killed on 2 August in 2000 in a massacre at Nunwan base camp in Pahalgam.
 The dead included 21 Hindu pilgrims, 7 local Muslim shopkeepers and 3 security officers.
 7 other people were also injured.

 Details

 A total of 89 people (official count) to 105 (as reported by PTI) were killed and at least 62 were injured in five separate coordinated terror attacks, including the following partial count on the morning of 3 August 2000.